Todai88/Notes/sre/google/06-monitoring-distributed-systems.md

 if a signal fails (or in the case of saturation, *nearly* is failing) the system should page a human.
 This may help with reducing a system's overall noise.

+## Worrying About Your Tail (or, Instrumentation and Performance)

+As mentioned in chapter 4, it's tempting to monitor the mean of a metric.
+The chapter refers to how measuring the average request latency may hide details of a system.
+For instance, it doesn't tell you anything about the distribution of the system's latencies.
+The average latency may be 50ms, but 1% of users may be experience latencies far higher than that.

+To mitigate this, consider collecting request counts categorised in levels by latencies.
+The levels depends on the system's SLIs and SLOs.
+But an example could be requests that take:

+- 0-10ms
+- 11-30ms
+- 31-100ms
+- 100-300ms

+Distributing the boundaries by a set factor (in this case 3) makes it easier to visualise the distribution.

+## Choosing an Appropriate Resolution for Measurements

+Take care when you structure the granularity of your measurements.
+For example:

+- Observing CPU load over a minute won't reveal long-lived spikes that may drive high tail latencies.

+- But for a web service with a target of ≤ 9 hours of downtime / year (99.9% annual downtime) to collect HTTP requests more than twice / minute is too frequent.

+- Similarly, it's unnecessary to check hard drive saturation for a service targeting 99.9% availability more than once every 1-2 minutes.

+Some system's goals call for high resolution and low latency.
+The problem is that frequent measurements is expensive to collect, store and analyse.
+To help with this, a system may perform internal sampling on a server, then configure an external system to collect that data.
+Then aggregate the data and distribute it across servers.
+For instance:

+- Record the current CPU utilisation each second.
+- Increment the appropriate bucket (of 5% granularity, like the request latency buckets above) each second.
+- Aggregate those values every minute.

+## As Simple as Possible, No Simpler

+Like all software systems, monitoring can become so complex that it becomes a maintenance burden.
+Common complexities are:

+- Alerts on different latency thresholds, at different percentiles, on all kinds of different metrics.

+- Extra code to detect and expose possible causes.

+- Dashboards for these possible causes.

+To help with these complexities, Google has outlined some guidelines to help design and steer a system towards simplicity:

+- The alert rules that catch real incidents should be as simple, predictable and reliable as possible.

+- Rarely used data collection, aggregation and alerting configuration (less than once / quarter) should be up for removal.

+- Signals that are collected, but not exposed to a dashboard or used by an alert, are candidates for removal.

+## Tying These Principles Together

+Asking the following questions when creating rules for alerting can help you avoid false positives and pager burnout:

+- Does this rule detect **an otherwise undetectable** condition that is urgent, actionable and user-visible?

+- Will I ever be able to ignore this alert?
+When and why can I, and how do I avoid this?

+- Does this alert definitely indicate that users are being negatively affected?
+If not, are there cases that should be filtered out?

+- Can I take action in response to this alert?
+Is the action urgent, or can it wait until morning?
+Can the action be *safely* automated to reduce toil?
+Will the action be a long-term fix, or a short-term workaround?

+- How many people should be paged for this issue?

+These questions reflect a fundamental philosophy on pages and pagers:

+- I should be able to react with a sense of urgency if a pager goes off.
+However, I can only react with a sense of urgency a few times per day before I become fatigued.

+- Every page should be actionable.

+- Every page response should require intelligence.
+If a page merely merits a robotic response, it shouldn't be a page.

+- Pages should be about a novel problem, or an even that hasn't been seen before.

+If a page satisfies the four bullets above, it doesn't matter if the page is triggered by white-box or black-box monitoring.
+As such, it's better to spend (much) *more effort on catching symptoms than causes*.
+When it comes to causes, only worry about very definite, very imminent causes.

+## Monitoring for the Long Term

+Due to how fast software development moves, tech debt is fairly common.
+As such, an alert that was previously rare, may become frequent.
+The cause may even merit executing a hacked-together script to resolve it.
+At this point, the root cause should be eliminated, and if a resolution isn't possible, the alert response should be automated.

+Making decisions on monitoring should have the long-term in mind.
+Every page will distract a human from improving the system for tomorrow.
+So there is often a case for taking a short-term hit to availability or performance to improve the long-term outlook of the system.

+Following are two case studies at Google.

+### Bigtable SRE: A Tale of Over-Alerting

+TBA

+### Gmail: Predictable, Scriptable Responses from Humans

+TBA

+### The Long Run

+TBA

+## Conclusion

+A monitoring and alerting pipeline is considered healthy when it's simple and easy to reason about.
+It should primarily focus on symptoms for paging, whilst reserving cause-oriented metrics to aid with debugging causes.

+Symptoms or easier to monitor the further "up" the stack you are.
+However, monitoring saturation and performance of a system, such as a database, might have to be performed on the subsystem itself.

+Email alerts hold limited value, and increases noise.
+Instead, favour a dashboard that monitors all ongoing, sub-critical problems.
+A dashboard can also be paired with a log, to analyse historical correlations.

+Achieving a successful on-call rotation and product includes choosing to alert on symptoms or imminent problems.
+Adapt your targets to goals that are achievable, and make sure that your monitoring supports rapid diagnosis.